-Throughout July 2017, Cycling UK will be celebrating women who cycle and helping those who need extra encouragement to take up cycling through the Women's Festival of Cycling.
+In July, Cycling UK will be celebrating women who cycle and helping those who need extra encouragement to take up cycling through the Women's Festival of Cycling.
 The UK wide festival aims to brings together the great things that are already happening, and inspire more women to discover the thrill of riding bikes for themselves - whatever their age, fitness or ability!
 Groups and individuals can register rides and share ideas and experiences.

 Sport and physical exercise can also play its part in tempting women on to bikes.
 Transport for London found that the fitness angle of cycling may be a good way to highlight its advantages.
 British Cycling, the governing body for sports cycling in Great Britain, set up the Breeze Network, aimed at encouraging more women to get into cycling.
 They launched a seven-year ‘Women’s Strategy’ in 2013, aiming to get one million more women on bikes by 2020.